-The Dubdi Monastery is situated above the Yuksom on a hilltop.
+Dubdi Monastery is situated above the Yuksom on a hilltop.
 It was formed soon after the 'consecration ceremony of the first Chogyal'.
 Dubdi Monastery is considered the first Monastery established after the first Chogyal.

-With the sacred Mt.
-Khang-chen-Dzonga as a backdrop, Tashiding Monastery is situated truly on a premier location.
+Tashiding Monastery is situated truly on a premier location on the foot hills of Mt Kanchenjunga.
 It was established on a summit of a heart-shaped hill.
-According to Buddhist scriptures Guru Padma Sambhava (Guru Rimpoche) blessed the land of Sikkim with his divine grace in 8th century A.D.
-The Tashiding Monastery eventually was established by Ngadak Sempa Chempo in 18th Century A.D.
+According to Buddhist scriptures, Guru Padma Sambhava (Guru Rimpoche) blessed the land of Sikkim with his divine grace in 8th century A.D.
+Tashiding Monastery eventually was established by Ngadak Sempa Chempo in 18th Century A.D.
 Ngadak Sempa Chempo is regarded as one of the three lamas who had executed 'the consecration ceremony of the first Chogyal'.
-The Tashiding Monastery is far-famed for housing the most holy 'chorten'.
+Tashiding Monastery is far-famed for housing the most holy 'chorten'.
 This holy 'Chorten' is known as 'Thong-Wa-rang-Dol'.
-'Thong-Wa-rang-Dol' literally means 'Saviours by mere sight'.
-Another interesting feature of the monastery is the sacred water festival, organised every year on the 15th day of the first Tibetan Month.
-The festival is known as 'Bhumchu Ceremony'.
-The ceremony is considered a unique religious tradition only to Tashiding Monastery.
-Devotees from far and near visit this place in order to obtain blessings of the holy water.
+Here Bhumchu Ceremony is observed with gaiety.

 Ghezing and Legship